H4HWV2011/msjarvis-public-docs/thesis/36-identity-and-registration.md

-- **User and entity identifiers** – database rows representing individuals, households, partner organizations, and public institutions, linked to GBIM beliefs and spatial features.
+- **User and entity identifiers** – database rows representing individuals, households, partner organizations, and public institutions, linked to GBIM beliefs (★ `msjarvis:5433` — `confidence_decay` metadata available for temporal confidence grading) and spatial features (★ `gisdb:5452` — 993 ZCTA centroids for ZIP-code-level spatial linking).
 - **Identity‑related metadata** – flags, roles, and relationship descriptors
   stored alongside identifiers, capturing how a person or institution relates to Harmony for Hope and to Ms. Jarvis.
-- **Audit and provenance fields** – timestamps, sources, and verification status fields that record how an identity was established and under what evidence.
+- **Audit and provenance fields** – timestamps, sources, and verification status fields that record how an identity was established and under what evidence. ★ BBB gate decisions involving identity enforcement are now also durably logged at `jarvis-memory:8056` (secured March 28) — audit provenance extends beyond in-process logs to persistent authenticated records.

 These structures make it possible to trace which real‑world entities are implicated when Ms. Jarvis answers or takes action, and to reconstruct decisions